nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

 ### Build in Docker Container

-This workflow utilizes a docker container to set up most dependencies ensuring a consistent environment.
+This workflow utilizes a Docker container to set up most dependencies ensuring a consistent environment.

 #### Prerequisites